andreyfedoseev/django-static-precompiler/docs/compilestatic-command.rst

 ``STATICFILES_STORAGE`` such as S3 or some CDN.
 In that case you can should run ``compilestatic`` every time when your source files change and then run ``collectstatic``.

+Sometimes it may be useful to prevent dependency tracking when running ``compilestatic``, for example when you don't have access to a database (building a Docker image).
+Use ``--ignore-dependencies`` option to disable the dependency tracking.

 You can run ``compilestatic`` in watch mode (``--watch`` option).
 In watch mode it will monitor the changes in your source files and re-compile them on the fly.
 It can be handy if you use tools such as `LiveReload <http://livereload.com/>`_.